pgRouting/workshop/docs/general-intro/overview.rst

 Advantages of the database routing approach are:

-* Data and attributes are stored on a PostreSQL database and as such they can be modified can be modified by many clients.
+* Data and attributes are stored on a PostgreSQL database and as such they can be modified by many clients.
 * Data changes can be reflected instantaneously through the routing engine.
   There is no need for pre-calculation.
 * The “cost” parameter can be dynamically calculated through SQL and its value